-SHIFT is funded by the Scottish Funding Council through the Universities Innovation Fund and is delivered in partnership with the Creative Entrepreneurs Club
+SHIFT is funded by the Scottish Funding Council through the Universities Innovation Fund.

 The Glasgow School of Art is internationally recognised as one of Europe's leading higher education institutions for education and research in the visual creative disciplines.
 It comprises five Schools, of Fine Art, Design, Simulation & Visualisation, Innovation, and the Mackintosh School of Architecture.